Murthy10/pyschieber/README.md

 tournament = Tournament(point_limit=1500)
 ```

 2. Add the players to your tournament.
-In our example we use the erratic RandomPlayers Tick, Trick, Track and the ExamplePlayer Dagobert.
+In our example we use the erratic RandomPlayers Tick, Trick, Track and the GreedyPlayer Dagobert.
 ```python
 from pyschieber.player.random_player import RandomPlayer from example.greedy_player import GreedyPlayer